Frequently Asked Questions

 Some English solicitors now argue that since the £5 figure was last set in 1993, the rules on money laundering and anti-terrorism have tightened, and that for anyone that they see (even for some thing where they can only charge £5) they will still need to identify the client and set them up as a client in their records (and charge accordingly for those tasks).
 These are additional tasks and do not come with the statutory definition of what is covered by the £5 charge.

 There is also a second reason why some solicitors wish to charge more than £5.
-If a solicitor simply certifies a copy of a passport of a person, or takes a person’s statutory declaration without identifying the person’s identity, and the passport or the declaration is false then the solicitor can be liable to a third party who has relied on the certified copy of the passport or the statutory declaration.
+If a solicitor simply certifies a copy of a passport of a person, or takes a person’s statutory declaration without identifying the person’s identity, and the passport or the declaration is false then the solicitor could be liable to a third party who has relied on the certified copy of the passport or the statutory declaration.
 That third party could sue the solicitor on the basis that s/he has not carried out her/his duties properly.
 All lawyers carry professional indemnity insurance.
 Without carrying out reasonable checks on the identity of the person making the statutory declaration the solicitor’s professional indemnity insurer may not cover the solicitor in the event of claim against the solicitor.

 However, this is a view of some solicitors, not all.
 Some solicitors remain content to charge only £5 for taking a statutory declaration or an affirmation for an affidavit.

 - a person says they wish to sell a house they say they own (the Seller).

 - the Seller instructs a firm of solicitors to sell the house (at £500,000).

 - the solicitors, in order to comply with money laundering and other regulatory requirements needs to identify the Seller.